- Sermon Notes

 - They had come to wrong conclusion and the evidence was evident…But they would not hear, nor were they willing to see.

 - In your life, it is imperative that you carefully consider your conclusion regarding Jesus.
-That you are certain about what you say when you see Him…Your response means everything.
+That you are certain about what you say when you see Him…Your

 - Don’t be found on neutral ground